Kudoshi/autoAttendix/README.md

 You may use the included QR Code image files for testing.

 ## Requirements
-1. Python 3.10
+1. Python 3.7+
-2. Lastest version of Chrome
+2. Latest version of Chrome
 3. Windows 10

 ## How to use